raiValek/CarND-Behavioral-Cloning-P3/README.md

 In this project we will focus on an end-to-end approach where the CNN will compute steering angles directly from the images of the center camera, without the use of the other cameras nor other telemetry data.
 However this data can be used for training purposes.
 A similar approach was used by NVIDIA in this [article](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).

 ## Collecting Training Data
 The simulator gives the option to drive the car by keyboard, mouse or game pad input.
-After some test laps with the keyboard, it became apparent that it is pretty hard to gather accurate data with this method.
+After some test laps with the keyboard, it became apparent that it is pretty hard to gather accurate data using this method.
 Since it is only possible to give binary commands with the arrow keys, the steering angles in a curve appeared to be scattered while it should rise and fall smoothly.
 Therefore I have used the analog stick of a Xbox 360 controller.
 High quality training data with good driving habits is obviously crucial for good training results, since the CNN will try to copy the behavior as good as it can.

 In this project good driving habits are represented by staying always at the center of the road.
 However, if there are no errors in the data, the CNN does not ever learn how to recover from bad situations, like driving to close to the edge.
 I have to address this by driving close to the edge on purpose, but only recording the moment of recovery.
 That worked surprisingly well at slow speed (10 mph).
 The model was able to drive the entire track and stay centered autonomously.
 Unfortunately, with rising speed it became very unstable and the car left the track.

 ## Data preprocessing
 ### Shifting Images
-Inspired by this [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.xgnblq2nv) I have tried an different approach.
+Inspired by this [blog post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9#.xgnblq2nv) I have tried a different approach.
 Instead of recording recovery maneuvers manually, it is probably better to augment the good data to create the wished behavior.
-To achieve this all images will be shifted with equal probability to the or to the right in a range of plus and minus 50 pixels.
-For every shift the steering in angle will be increased and decreased accordingly with a value of 0.4 at the maximum shift of 50 pixels.
+To achieve this all images will be shifted with equal probability to the left or to the right in a range of plus and minus 50 pixels.
+For every shift the steering angle will be increased and decreased accordingly, with a value of 0.4 at the maximum shift of 50 pixels.

+Function: `change_steering()`

 ![shift1](https://github.com/raiValek/CarND-Behavioral-Cloning-P3/blob/master/img/shift1.jpg)